henryyang42/Minna_No_Nihongo/README.md

 I also impliment a mediacontroller to enable user to listen to the lesson recording.

-This is considered as a practice to get famillar some Android's API and concepts.
+This is considered as a practice to get famillar with some Android APIs and concepts.

 Things to be improved:
-1. UI design
+(1).
+UI design
-2. To reduce the the .apk size (too much audio)
+(2).
+To reduce the the .apk size (too much audio)